P-p-H-d/mlib/README.md

 * m-array.h: header for creating array of generic type and of variable size,
 * m-list.h: header for creating single-linked list of generic type,
+* m-deque.h: header for creating double-ended queue of generic type and of variable size,
 * m-dict.h: header for creating generic dictionary or set of generic types,
 * m-tuple.h: header for creating arbitrary tuple of generic type,
 * m-rbtree.h: header for creating binary sorted tree,